-CBRE requested our expertise to design a new transportation center for Expedia’s new headquarters, located in Seattle’s Interbay neighborhood.
+CBRE requested JP’s expertise to design a new transportation center for Expedia’s new headquarters, located in Seattle’s Interbay neighborhood.

 The center, which is located along the Elliott Bay waterfront just North of downtown Seattle, was built to ease anticipated street congestion.
 It accommodates ride share and all company shuttle buses.
 It also features pedestrian-friendly access to include a walking bridge over the railroad tracks, connecting back to the Expedia corporate campus.